 In order for a student to continue to receive financial aid, the student must maintain financial aid Satisfactory Academic Progress (SAP).
-Midwestern Baptist College, SBC's policy for determining financial aid Satisfactory Academic Progress is stated below.
-For more information on financial aid, students may contact Financial Services by calling 816-414-3828 or by accessing the financial aid information found on the Midwestern website: www.mbts.edu
+The policy for determining financial aid Satisfactory Academic Progress is stated below.
+For more information on financial aid, students may contact Financial Services by calling 816-414-3716 or by accessing the Funding Your Education page found on the Midwestern website: www.mbts.edu

-Financial Aid Satisfactory Academic Progress (SAP) Policy
+Satisfactory Academic Progress (SAP) Policy

-Financial Services of Midwestern Baptist Theological Seminary and College, SBC administers the student financial aid programs from federal, and institutional sources.
+Financial Services of Midwestern Baptist Theological Seminary and College, administers the student financial aid programs from federal and institutional sources.
 Institutional sources include scholarships and grants.
 The U.S. Department of Education requires schools to develop and implement policies by which academic progress is evaluated and monitored for all students, even for those students who have not received financial aid in prior terms at Midwestern.